mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

         .mapCatching { currencyConverter.convertUsdToEur(it?.value) }
 ```

-If we execute the above function using a invalid `JobId`, we'll get a `Result` containing the exception thrown by the `convertUsdToEur` function:
+If we execute the above function using an invalid `JobId`, we'll get a `Result` containing the exception thrown by the `convertUsdToEur` function:

 ```kotlin
 fun main() {